Rambha (actress): Career

 Rambha gave up her education aged 15 and then started her career with Hariharan's Malayalam film Sargam (1992) opposite Vineeth.
 The film performed well at the box office, and she was spotted by director E. V. V. Satyanarayana who then cast her in the Telugu film Aa Okkati Adakku (1992), where she was paired opposite Rajendra Prasad.
-The film performed well and prompted several film offers for the actress from several different film industries across India.
-During the height of her career in the late 1990s, Rambha deliberately continued to pick glamorous roles to garner film offers.
-In successful films such as Hitler (1997) starring Chiranjeevi, Rambha appeared in roles which were inconsequential to the plot and purely depicted as the lead actor's love interest.
+The film performed well and led to several film offers for the actress from several different film industries across India.
+At the height of her career in the late 1990s, Rambha deliberately continued to pick glamorous roles to garner film offers.
+In successful films such as Hitler (1997) starring Chiranjeevi, Rambha appeared in roles which were inconsequential to the plot and purely depicted her as the lead actor's love interest.

 She started her career as a producer with help of her brother in Three Roses (2003), in which Jyothika, Laila and Rambha played the lead characters.
-She sold her house at Mount Road, Chennai in order to pay the debt, while she was also booked in a cheque-bounce case filed by the financiers of the movie.

 Rambha has acted in several languages and maintained a successful balance in Malayalam, Telugu, Tamil, Hindi, Kannada, Bhojpuri and Bengali.
 In 2010, Rambha shot alongside Prakash Raj for a thriller film titled Vidiyum Varai Kathiru.
-The film was shot in three languages namely Tamil, Telugu and Malayalam, but the film did not have a theatrical release.
+The film was shot in three languages namely Tamil, Telugu and Malayalam, but it did not have a theatrical release.

-After her marriage she had given up films as she felt her popularity in films has faded away where she noticed that she was not getting meaty roles as she used to and has judged a very popular Tamil TV show Maanada Mayilada, and the Telugu dance show Dhee.
+After her marriage she gave up films as she felt her popularity in films had faded away as she noticed that she was not getting meaty roles as she used to and has judged a very popular Tamil TV show Maanada Mayilada, and the Telugu dance show Dhee.
 After a long gap she came back from Toronto, she appeared as a judge of Zee Telugu dance show ABCD-Anybody Can Dance and judged Kings of Comedy Juniors on Vijay TV.

 She is a brand ambassador for Kolors health care, Chennai.